 The problem here is this.
 Yahweh is saying, when you start to cut that very first sheaf, that is when your seven-week count to Pentecost begins.
 Cut the very first sheaf that is when you start counting your seven weeks.
 You start counting your seven weeks when you cut that very first sheaf and the Karaites say, ‘no, you do not have to do it that way that’s not how that works’.
 The Karaites have a different doctrine that we believe violates Deuteronomy chapter 16 and verse 9.
-We are going to see more evidence of that in this presentation.
+We are going to see more evidence of that in this study.

 Now I think we are going to start doing a detailed Aviv Barley Report every year as we go along, just because this is such a contentious issue every year.
 What I want to do is I want to chronicle a little bit of the history that has gone into this this Spring so that people can see how this different Karaite theology impacts the harvesting of the barley, and why we will end up eventually ruining the barley farmers with the earliest ripening crops.
 We are seeing ample evidence of that this year.

 Now if you are watching this in future years just think back to when 2021 was, but on February the 6th 2021 our believing sister, messianic sister Becca Biderman, she found Aviv (medium dough barley) on the south side of a field in the Galilee region near where she lives in Poriya Ilit.
 This was 22 days before the Wave Sheaf Offering of February the 28th.
 That is important because you must have a sheaf of aviv barley to present by the time of the Wave Sheaf Offering.
 It is right there, it is on her YouTube channel, check about 6 minutes and 34 seconds.